mpera/exercise_2/README.md

 ### How to run this Twitter wordcount application

 #### Set up the machine
-1. Create an Amazon EC2 instance and install streamparse on it.
+1. Create an Amazon EC2 instance and install streamparse and lein on it.
 2. Make sure that python 2.7 is the default Python version
 3. Install psycopg2 by running: pip install psycopg2
 4. Install tweepy by running: pip install tweepy